Triangle Skip to content

 Course overview

-The School of English, renowned for its excellence in research and teaching, offers a masters in creative writing led by published authors and poets.
-The MA in English with Creative Writing brings together creative and critical practices, exploring the writing process within the contexts of publication and professional writing.
+UNM’s MA in English with Creative Writing brings together creative and critical practices, exploring the writing process within the contexts of publication and professional writing.

 This degree is particularly relevant to students who are keen to develop creative writing skills in a professional capacity.
-However, it also includes selections from modules in english language and literature, which complimentany career path within the larger field of English studies.
-Obtaining an MA degree demonstrates a high level of knowledge in a specific field.
-It can enhance your employability, prepare you for further academic research, and assist in vocational training.
+However, it also includes selections from modules in English language and literature, which complement any career path within the larger field of English studies.

 The full-time MA English with Creative Writing lasts 12 months and is divided into two semesters and a summer period.
 You will take four 15-credit modules per semester.
 You will then complete a Creative Project over the summer to be submitted in September.